 Note: If an occupier fails to comply with obligations under a weed control order, those obligations may be enforced against the owner of the land as well as the occupier by a weed control notice issued under section 18.

-PLAN ENDORSEMENT This plan is endorsed by each Local Co ontrol Authority in the area of operation.
-Signed by: Position: Or, ratified at the meeting of Council, dated
+This plan is endorsed by each Local Control Authority in the area of operation.

 Please note: this document is only binding when reproduced in entirety April 2006